BrightDarknessXX/NameCrypt/README.md

 It renames all files in crypt\ to a random number, and the output file is able to decrypt and re-encrypt it.

 The output is saved as output.txt, you can rename it to [Name].bat.
-It will decrypt or encrypt in the current folder.
+It will decrypt or encrypt the files in the current folder.